 Brown Patch Disease

 Cool-weather, fungal disease of St. Augustine.
 Brown leaves pull loose easily from the runners.
 Small spots in lawn grow into large circles that look bad and weaken the turf but rarely kill the grass.
-Soil health, drainage, and low nitrogen input are the best preventatives.
-Treat diseased turf with cornmeal at 10- 20 lbs. per 1,000 sq. ft. or dry granulated garlic at 2lbs. per 1000 sq. ft.
-Spray Garrett Juice with Bio Wash (to clean plants) added.
+Soil health, improved drainage and low nitrogen input are the best preventatives.
+Treat diseased turf with horticultural or whole ground cornmeal at 10- 20 lbs. per 1,000 sq. ft. or dry granulated garlic at 2 lbs. per 1000 sq. ft.
+Spray Garrett Juice and a quality natural organic disease control product.
 Good quality compost can also be used as both a preventative and curative for brown patch.

 A: No more cornmeal.
-You may have used too too much already.
-Drench the area with garlic tea cut back on the irrigation.
+You may have used too much already.
+Drench the area with garlic tea and cut back on the irrigation.